papaboo/Bifrost3D/README.md

-# Cogwheel - Rendering Engine with a focus on composability.
+# Bifrost3D - Rendering Engine with a focus on composability.

 ![Materials](image.png)